The start of the Great War

 The first real use of submarines.

-Balloons were first used to scout out the enemy from the air.
+For the first time, observers in balloons scouted out the enemy from the air.

 The first use of railroads.
-The first battle was a southern victory, in part, because the south was able to quickly move troops while the battle was going on.
+The first battle was a southern victory, partly because the south could quickly move troops while the fight was going on.

-European eyes were very interested in how the war went, and the Prussians were taking notes.
-Less than ten years later they would have a war with France (the Franco-Prussian war) and, using what they learned, would defeat the French in 6 months.
+European eyes were interested in how the war went, and the Prussians were taking notes.
+Less than ten years later, they would go to war with France (the Franco-Prussian war) and, using what they learned, would defeat the French in just six months.

 But in fact, European wars usually did not last long.
-In the 100 years before the first world war, almost all wars were less than a year.
-Many lasted for only a few months.
+In the 100 years before the first world war, almost all wars lasted less than a year—many lasting only a few months.

 But this didn't comfort the French.
 They wanted a rematch with Prussia, which would later become Germany.